s-20/unnamed/NPCs.md

 Scrubs are low-level NPCs that provide some opposition to the PCs, but not a major challenge.
 These are the nameless thugs the NPC sends at the main characters of a story, random people on the street, most animals, and so on.
 Scrubs don't have Fortes, Talents, or even Wound Thresholds.
 Instead, the just have a Difficulty from 1 to 3.
 They are essentially treated as just another task to be overcome.

 Scrubs usually fold after one or two hits, getting taken out of action or killed as established either by player description or the campaign's [Parameters](Parameters.md).
-Scrubs can provide 1 [Synergy](Synergy.md) automatically by assisting.
+Scrubs can provide 1 [Synergy](Synergy.md) automatically by assisting to a maximum of 2 Synergy total (regardless of how many scrubs are helping).